calexil/CLRenew/README.md

 ## Usage
-Simple clone the repo and run renew.py in terminal:
+Simple clone the repo, open your browser and navigate to your active listings, then run renew.py in terminal:

 `python renew.py`